ajilk/Leet.Code-Solutions/001_Two.Sum/README.md

 We want to be able quickly check if the current element has a complement (target-nums[current]).
 One way to do that is to use map (specifically unordered_map for faster access).
 KEY: value of the element
 VALUE: index of the element
-	if [2,7,9 ...]
-		key = 2
-		value = 0
+if array [2,7,9 ...] then key = 2, value = 0

 We iterate through nums to find it is complement.
 ```